How to Write a Freelance Invoice (+ Template)

 - The total cost

 Here it’s best to be as specific as possible, laying the services out clearly, with each on its own line so that the invoice is easy for your client to understand.
+If you're a ghostwriter as well as an editor for a project, and you issue one invoice, you'd want to have space in your freelance writer invoice template, accounting for both the writing and the revisions.
 Going step-by-step like this will also make sure you are not under- or over-charging.

 For example, if you are a freelance proofreader who charges by the word, your breakdown of services might look something like this: